walunjakarsachinedu/obsidian-vault/typescript/tsconfig.md

 	- sourceMap: map of typescript code to javascript code. (its value must be true for debugging)
 - noImplicitAny: when set to false typescript do not warn about the implicit `any` type
 - noImplicitOverride: Ensure overriding members in derived classes are marked with an override modifier.
+- experimentalDecorators: should be enabled inorder for using decorator
 - module: use to set module formate